 The answer is simple: repetition.
+At least, that’s what Atkinson and Shiffrin believed.
 Repeat the items you need to remember over and over again.
 If you are trying to remember a list of things in no particular order, switch up the order and repeat them to yourself again and again.
 Say things out loud as you write them down if you have to.

 Atkinson and Shiffrin called this a “rehearsal loop”.
 Studying is a great form of this and allows students to move short-term memory into long-term memory.